 Bio

-Kaylani is a William Fontaine Fellow at the University of Pennsylvania interested in indigeneity, healing, and climate change in the Commonwealth of the Northern Mariana Islands.
-Prior to her time at Penn, she received a MSc in Biology for her work in exploring local perspectives on CHamorru medicine and its relationship with the unstable environment, rise of biomedicine, and disease prevalence.
-Kaylani’s research currently focuses on the experience of contemporary Yo’Amte, indigenous CHamorru healers.
+Kaylani is a William Fontaine Fellow at the University of Pennsylvania interested in Indigeneity, healing practices, and climate change in the Commonwealth of the Northern Mariana Islands.
+Prior to her time at Penn, she received a MSc in Biology for her work in exploring local perspectives on CHamoru medicine and its relationship with the environment, rise of biomedicine, and disease prevalence.
+Kaylani’s research integrates genetic, epidemiological, and botanical methods with multi-media documentation, linguistic analysis, and cultural anthropological study.
+She currently trains as a contemporary CHamoru healer (known locally under different titles including makana, Yo’Amte, or Suruhana) and is interested in the development of a feminist Chamoru semiotics which is genealogically linked to maga-haga Fu’una, the CHamoru creation goddess.

 Education